 - If an email does not send at the expected time — but does eventually arrive — it is likely because you're competing with other Looker tasks.
 These tasks can include other scheduled emails, many people exploring data at the same time, or persistent derived tables being built.
 If this occurs check with your Looker admins about competing tasks.

 - If a specific email keeps disappearing from your distribution list, it's likely because a user is unsubscribing from that scheduled email.
 This can be a particular challenge if you use a group email alias to send to multiple people, because any individual recipient can unsubscribe that entire email alias.
-If you need to understand un-subscriptions check out this Discourse article.
+If you need to understand un-subscriptions check out this User Forum topic.